 From the author -

-I am lucky enough to live on the beautiful lands of the Wurundjeri people of the Kulin Nations.
+I live on the beautiful lands of the Wurundjeri people of the Kulin Nations.

 I acknowledge that sovereignty was never ceded, and vow to use my creative power to contribute to a better collective future.